 Volcanic Ash Clean Up

-Organizations such as the International Volcanic Health Hazard Network, the USGS Volcano Hazards Program, and the Cities and Volcanoes Commission create and disseminate information to the public about preparing for and cleaning up volcanic ash fall.
-Their guidelines are used throughout the world by city and town governments and by the citizens they serve.
+Organizations such as the International Volcanic Health Hazard Network, the USGS Volcano Hazards Program, and the Cities and Volcanoes Commission create and information to the about preparing for and cleaning up volcanic ash fall.
+Their guidelines are used throughout the world by city and town and by the citizens they serve.

 The audio, illustrations, photos, and videos are credited beneath the media asset, except for promotional images, which generally link to another page that contains the media credit.
 The Rights Holder for media is the person or group credited.